 Achievement Possibility Frontiers (APFs) use an evidence-based approach to benchmark each country's obligation with regard to each indicator reflecting the different aspects of each right.
 The APFs reflect what is feasible to achieve when a country allocates the maximum of available resources to fulfilling economic and social rights and uses those resources effectively as is evidenced by the experience of the best performing countries at different per capita GDP levels.
 The frontiers are constructed so as to be stable over the medium term, thus enabling inter-temporal comparison.
-Specifically, the APF for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2017 PPP\$) for each country over roughly the past two decades.
+Specifically, the APF for a given indicator is constructed by plotting the observed value of the indicator against per capita GDP (2021 PPP\$) for each country over the past few decades.
 The frontier itself is defined as the outer envelope of the scatter plot, and the equation specifying the frontier is estimated by fitting a curve to the observations that define the outer envelope of the scatter.
-While earlier versions of the SERF Index measured GDP per capita in 2005 PPP\$, or 2011 PPP\$ HRMI's 2024 ESR scores utilise the frontiers re-estimated using the 2017 PPP\$ exchange rates.
-The 2017 PPP\$ exchange rate series is based on a broader survey coverage than the 2005 or 2011 PPP\$ series and has an improved methodology.
+While earlier versions of the SERF Index measured GDP per capita in 2005 PPP\$, 25 2011 PPP\$ or 2017 PPP\$, HRMI's 2025 ESR scores utilise the frontiers re-estimated using the 2021 PPP\$ exchange rates.
+The 2021 PPP\$ exchange rate series is based on a broader survey coverage than the 2005 or 2011 PPP\$ series and has an improved methodology.
+The 2021 PPP\$ exchange rate series uses the same basic methodology as the 2017 PPP\$ exchange rate series but covers a number of additional countries.
 Appendix Table B shows the equations specifying the frontier for each indicator.

-&lt;sup>24 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.
+&lt;sup>23 Although knowledge of how to transform resources into rights enjoyment will change over time, rapid and abrupt changes in best practice technology are unlikely.